sharemind-sdk/auction-demo/README.md

 # Auction demo

-This article will be about a small demonstration of using the Sharemind MPC platform.
+This article is about a small demonstration of using the Sharemind MPC platform.

 ## Storyline